charifield/SharpFireStarter/README.md

 ![Price](https://img.shields.io/badge/price-free-blue.svg) &nbsp; ![Building](https://img.shields.io/badge/build-passing-brightgreen.svg) &nbsp; ![Author](https://img.shields.io/badge/author-field%20chari-orange.svg) &nbsp; ![Version](https://img.shields.io/badge/version-ALPHA-blue.svg)

-A Light Weight .NET Framework Wrapper for Rest calls API for the Firebase RealTime Database!
+A Light Weight and easy to use .NET Standard Wrapper for Rest calls API for the Firebase RealTime Database!
 Somebody had to do it :)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.